wangziqi2013/wangziqi2013.github.io/_posts/2019-03-24-efficient-persist-barriers-for-multicores.markdown

 ID is not used as part of the global epoch ID, but when an inter-thread conflict is detected, the core ID can be used to identify the source processor in the dependency.

+After adding dependencies between epoches, the L1 cache next should flush epoches in an order that is consistent with these dependencies.
+This paper proposes proactive flushing, which means that an epoch should be flushed as soon as it completes.
+We describe the process as follows.
+First, every L1 cache controller tracks a FIFO list of global epoch IDs in the order that they are started at this core.
+Then for the epoch at the head of the list, it checks the dependent table to see whether the epoch is a dependent of a commit dependency.
+If it is the case, then the L1 cache waits until the source of the dependency commits.
+Otherwise, it writes back all dirty cache lines in that epoch, and notifies the LLC controller.
+On receiving the notification, the LLC then initiates a write back to the NVM.
+After writing back all dirty lines to the NVM, the LLC controller sends an ACK message back to L1.
+On receiving the ACK, the L1 knows that the previous epoch has been persisted, and then it continues flushing the next epoch from the list of the queue.